Eerohne/Map-Editor/README.md

-# Map Editor
+# Raycasting Game Engine
-A game map editor for an upcoming ray-casting engine
+A game engine to create and render raycasted games Made using JavaFX